spencerdavidii/SQL-Injection-Lab/README.md

 ![SQL Injection finder highlighted Pinpoint ](https://github.com/user-attachments/assets/02b7726e-6c99-4f97-b5ac-c610b3e0fb62)
 "The green highlights the attack date and the blue circles the input values signaling different requests"

+### LETSDEFEND LAB: What Is IP address of the attacker who performed the SQL injection attack?
+Next, I figured out What is the IP address of the attacker who performed the SQL Injection attack?